Fire and rescue services

 Mali recognises dual nationality.

-If you're a dual citizen, this limits the consular service we can give if you're arrested or detained.
+If you're a dual national, this limits the consular service we can give if you're arrested or detained.

 Always travel on your Australian passport.